GiovanniRaniolo/CB10_Edgemony_CodingJourney/17.07.2024/fakestore/README.md

 # FakeStore

-FakeStore is an e-commerce web application built using the following technologies:
+FakeStore is an e-commerce web application built using modern web technologies.
+The app provides features for browsing products, managing a shopping cart, viewing product details, and receiving notifications.

+## Technologies Used

 - **React.js** for the front-end framework.
 - **React Router** for navigation and routing.
 - **Tailwind CSS** for styling.
 - **React Toastify** for user notifications.
+- **Context API** For state management related to the cart.

 ![screenshot](./public/screenshot.png)